Key takeaways

 Approval odds for a balance transfer card and 0% intro offer

 There are some restrictions on who can get a Wells Fargo credit card or complete a balance transfer.
 Both will depend on your creditworthiness, but in most cases, you’ll need to have a good to excellent credit score and a debt-to-income ratio of less than 36 percent.
+Debt-to-income ratio (DTI) is calculated by taking your total monthly debt payments and dividing that by your total gross monthly income.

-It’s also important to note that if you already took advantage of a Wells Fargo welcome offer in the past 15 months — either a sign-up bonus or an introductory 0 percent APR — you might not be eligible for an introductory APR offer on a new Wells Fargo card.
+It’s also important to note that if you already took advantage of a Wells Fargo welcome offer in the past 15 months — either a sign-up bonus or an introductory APR — you might not be eligible for an introductory APR offer on a new Wells Fargo card.

 Make your balance transfer within 120 days

 You can also save money on balance transfer fees by making your balance transfer early.
 Some Wells Fargo cards include a 3 percent fee ($5 minimum) on qualifying balances when you complete a balance transfer within the first 120 days, but increase that to an up to 5 percent balance transfer fee ($5 minimum) after 120 days.
-For the Wells Fargo Reflect® Card, for example, there’s a 5 percent balance transfer fee ($5 minimum).

 Have a plan to pay off your transferred balance

 If you want to pay off your balance before the low intro APR period expires, you’ll need to start by determining how much your monthly payment needs to be.
-A balance transfer calculator can help you to plan ahead and make smart monthly payments that allow you to pay off your balance before it starts accruing interest.
+Bankrate’s balance transfer calculator can help you to plan ahead and make smart monthly payments that allow you to pay off your balance before it starts accruing interest.

-You should also think about whether or not you can afford to put that much money toward your debt payoff every month, or if you’ll need to cut back on other types of spending to make the payments.
+You should also think about whether you can afford to put that much money toward your debt payoff every month, or if you’ll need to cut back on other types of spending to make the payments.
 It might be helpful to create a budget that allows you to prioritize your balance payoff without falling behind on any of your other financial obligations.

 What to know after completing a balance transfer with Wells Fargo